 Club Duties and Dutyman

 Most club members are obliged to undertake general sailing duties as a condition of membership of the Club (for exceptions see para.
 3.22 of the Club rules).
-Members can expect to be rostered for 2-3 general duties a year, with duties usually on Saturdays or Sundays, but rostered duties also cover most bank holiday Mondays and occasional Thursday evenings.
-Wednesday daytime duties are rostered separately – contact us if you would like to be considered for these.
+Members can expect to be rostered for 2-3 general duties a year, with duties usually on Saturdays or Sundays and most bank holiday Mondays.
+Duties on occasional Thursday evenings are only suitable for trained Rescue Helms, as are Wednesday daytime duties (rostered separately – contact us if you would like to be considered for these).
 Please note that Open Meeting duties and Wednesday Evening race series duties are not counted towards the annual duty tally.
 Duty roles comprise Officer of the Day (OOD), Rescue Helm, Rescue Crew, Race Officer, Senior Assistant Race Officer and Assistant Race Officer (ARO).
 The most appropriate roles for novices are OOD, Rescue Crew and ARO.

 Duties are managed via the Dutyman web-based system.
 We have recently uploaded the full programme of duties for the 2019-20 season: the benefit of this to you is that you can self-select your duties/dates in advance, by using the ‘volunteer for a duty’ feature on Dutyman – so you can take account of dates in the year you will not be available, or make sure your duty is on the same day as your regular crew/helm etc. Duties volunteered for in this way will be counted towards your annual 2-3 duties tally when we roster, so if you self-select 2 duties in the 2019-20 season, there’s a reasonable chance you won’t be randomly rostered for another duty that year.